 - Before school begins on a school day.

 These restrictions apply in any week in which school is in session.
 Hours of work restrictions does not apply during school holidays and extended breaks from schools.

-Certain employees are to be paid for a minimum of one hour of work at the employee’s hourly wage each time they’re called in.
+Certain employees are to be paid for a minimum of one hour of work at the employee's hourly wage each time they're called in.
 For example, this one-hour rule applies to students (up to grade 12) in regular attendance during the school term.
-The three-hour minimum call-out pay rule applies when those student are working during breaks between school terms.
+The three-hour reporting for duty pay rule applies when those student are working during breaks between school terms.